deliteful/Toaster

 The behavior in a nutshell

-widget serves as a host for ToasterMessage
+The Toaster widget serves as a host for ToasterMessage instances, each with

 its own type, duration, etc.